Raymond Riles: Ongoing mental health concerns

 Riles remained on death row, and in 2008, Roe Wilson, a Harris County assistant district attorney, said that while Riles was not eligible for execution at that time due to his psychiatric illness, he would become subject to execution if his mental health status were to improve.
 She dismissed concerns that death row prisoners have limited access to mental health services.
 "That really is not a factor in this case," said Wilson.
 "What the factor is, is that (Riles) was competent when he was tried and given a legal sentence.
 His confinement is still legal and he simply has a condition right now that makes him not eligible for execution.
 But that could change."

 In a 2008 interview with a television news station, Riles said that God was responsible for Henry's murder and Riles's 1985 suicide attempt.
 He said that authorities were silencing him because he had knowledge of "the satanic secret societies of the TDC shadow government e-system."
-Since the 2010 death of inmate Ronald Chambers, Riles has been on death row longer than any prisoner in Texas.
-As of February 2021, he had served the longest time of any death row prisoner in the United States.